manazevedof/RepData_PeerAssessment2/repdata-assess2.md

 ###Data Analyses

-To achieve the proposed objectives, some data manipulation is necessary in order to produce some indicators.
+To achieve the proposed objectives, some data manipulation is necessary in order to produce the indicators.
 This section describes the process.

 ####Fatalities and Injuries

 The records were grouped by event type, counting the number of fatalities and injured people for each one.
 A third indicator was created aggregating fatalities and injuries.
-Weights were used for that aggregation, 10 for fatelities and 1 for injuries.
+Weights were used for that aggregation, 10 for fatalities and 1 for injuries.
 The result was named sevInd (severity indicator).
-This kind of weights is used in the analysis of accidents in a transportation network.Three ranking lists were prepared based on these indicators.
+This kind of weights is used in the analysis of accidents in a transportation network.
+Three ranking lists were prepared based on these indicators.